COS301-SE-2024/Autonomous-Car-Vision/Desktop/README.md

 cd Desktop
 corepack enable

+# If on Linux
+sudo npm i --force

 # Ensure you have the correct version of yarn:
 yarn set version stable
-yarn install

-# install dependancies:
+# install dependancies: (Use sudo if on Linux)
 yarn install

 # to run rollup: